costajob/ruby-pico-frameworks/README.md

 ### Puma
 All of the pico framework run over the mighty [Puma](http://puma.io/) application server.

-### RAM and CPU
-I measured RAM and CPU consumption by using the Apple XCode's Instruments and recording max consumption peak.

 ### Wrk
 I used [wrk](https://github.com/wg/wrk) as the loading tool.
 I measured each application server three times, picking the best lap (apart for JVM that demands warm-up).